-The bill provides legal protections for healthcare providers, allowing them to withhold or withdraw life-prolonging procedures without penalties if they are acting in accordance with a valid patient-directed medical order or an order not to resuscitate (DNR).
-It requires the Agency for Health Care Administration to create a database for storing these medical orders and emphasizes the need for written consent from surrogates for executing DNR orders.
-The changes aim to streamline the process for honoring patient wishes regarding end-of-life care while ensuring legal safeguards for healthcare providers involved in these critical decisions.
+Additionally, the bill provides legal protections for healthcare providers, allowing them to withhold or withdraw life-prolonging procedures without penalties if acting in accordance with a valid patient-directed medical order or an order not to resuscitate.
+It requires the Agency for Health Care Administration to create and maintain a database for storing these medical orders.
+The bill also clarifies the circumstances under which emergency medical technicians, paramedics, and facility staff can honor DNR orders and outlines the legal protections for healthcare providers who follow these directives.
 The act is set to take effect on July 1, 2025.

 Statutes affected: H 353 Filed: 765.102, 395.1041, 400.142, 400.487, 400.605, 400.6095, 400.611, 429.73, 752.001, 765.204, 765.205, 765.305